Management

 The fastest and most efficient way to do this is to work with internal stakeholders (managers, team leaders, etc.) to create a list of knockout questions to pose to each candidate.
 Knockout questions can cover everything from salary requirements to personality questions.

 The idea is to eliminate candidates whose responses represent deal-breakers for the people they’ll have to work for and with should they get hired.
-Not only will doing this narrow the field, but it will also help make sure the eventual new hire will be a good fit for the organization they’re hoping to join.
+Not only will doing this narrow the field, but it will also help ensure the eventual new hire will be a good fit for the organization they’re hoping to join.

 Move From Interviews To Job Auditions